Ford Anglia: 105E-based Thames and Anglia Vans

-Anglia 105E-based Thames 307E 5- and 7-cwt vans released in 1961 were fitted with the 997 cc engine from the Anglia 105E.
-Although they shared front body panels with the Anglia saloon, the vans were structurally quite different, with a taller windscreen and differently shaped passenger doors, which curved up to the rear along their bottom edges to avoid damage from kerbing.
+The Anglia 105E-based Thames 307E 5 and 7 long cwt vans were first released in June 1961.
+They were fitted with the 997 cc engine from the Anglia 105E.
+Although they shared front body panels with the Anglia saloon, the vans were structurally quite different, with a taller windscreen and differently shaped passenger doors – which curved up to the rear along their bottom edges to avoid damage from kerbing.
 Left-hand drive export versions were designated Thames 308E.
-The Anglia name was used for certain export markets.
+The Anglia name was also used for certain export markets.

 From October 1962, the 5- and 7-cwt vans were also offered with the 1198 cc engine from the Ford Anglia Super and these were designated Thames 309E.
 Left hand drive export versions were designated Thames 310E.

 In March 1965, the use of the Thames name was discontinued, and from that time, all Anglia-based vans were marketed as Ford Anglias.
 Production ended in November 1967 with a total of 205,001 vans having been produced.

-Anglia Torino 105E (1965–67)
+Anglia Torino 105E (1965–1967)

 The Anglia Torino 105E was developed by the Italian subsidiary of Ford, using the chassis and mechanical components of the 105E Saloon, with new body panels.
+It was premiered at the 1964 Turin (Torino) Show.
 The Torino was styled by Giovanni Michelotti and built in Turin by Officine Stampaggi Industriali; 10,007 examples were sold in Italy.
-The model was also marketed in Belgium, the Netherlands, and Luxembourg.
+The model was also marketed in Belgium (where it was also assembled), the Netherlands, and Luxembourg.